Top 6 Teaching Strategies Adopted by Higher-Ed Institutions Post-Covid

 Virtual tours & interactive forums

-Instructors use these virtual hours & interactive forums to start new discussions, giving a space for students to ask questions, submit assignments, etc.
+Instructors use these virtual hours and interactive forums to start new discussions, allowing students to ask questions, submit assignments, and more.

 Online meetups

-Instructors create online meetups via various online videos concerning services such as Zoom, Google Hangouts, and Skype.
-They use this space to discuss student concerns, questions, or suggestions to improve the class.
+Instructors create online meetups using conferencing services such as Zoom, Google Hangouts, and Skype.
+They use this space to address student concerns, questions, or suggestions for class improvement.

 5. Gamification

-One of the most exciting teaching strategies in higher education, teaching through games is one of the common methods that colleges have adopted in today’s time.
-Unlike the popular notion that gamification techniques are significant only in the elementary and preschool system, they are equally effective for higher-ed students.
+One of the most exciting teaching strategies in higher education is teaching through games, which is a common method colleges have adopted today.
+Unlike the popular notion that gamification techniques are significant only in the elementary and preschool systems, they are equally effective for higher-ed students.

-However, the responsibility of making teaching through gamification effective is on instructors as they need to design and plan projects that are most suited for their students.
+However, instructors are responsible for making gamification-based teaching effective.
+They must design and plan projects that are most suitable for their students.

-The need is to incorporate various interesting techniques and gamification strategies to engage students for a longer time.
-There are several online platforms under gamification, such as online quizzes, games, puzzles, and more for higher-ed students that instructors can take help from.
+There is a need to incorporate various interesting techniques and gamification strategies to engage students longer.
+There are several online platforms under gamification, such as online quizzes, games, puzzles, and more for higher-ed students from whom instructors can get help.

 6. Mixing a Variety of Instructional Strategies

-With online learning getting mainstream in today’s environment, it has become important for instructors to mix things up and use various instructional strategies to keep the students engaged.
-The availability of technology makes it easy for instructors to create virtual learning environments that allow learners to collaborate and engage just as well as if they were in the classroom.
+With online learning becoming mainstream in today’s environment, it has become important for instructors to experiment with various instructional strategies to keep students engaged.
+The availability of technology makes it easy for instructors to create virtual learning environments that allow learners to collaborate and engage just as well as in the classroom.

-Online learning instructors use a combination of different teaching strategies for college students based on learning resources and styles, thus creating a blend of traditional learning methods with newer, more collaborative audio and visual tech tools.
-This makes the content for the college teaching strategies much more interesting and exciting, thus increasing learner engagement.
-The course, for instance, should have a mix of debates, discussions, collaboration, video and audio clips, and hands-on exercises with text and brief video lectures to keep students engaged throughout.
+Online learning instructors use a combination of different teaching strategies for college students based on learning resources and styles, blending traditional learning methods with newer, more collaborative audio and visual tech tools.
+This makes the content for the college teaching strategies much more interesting and exciting, increasing learner engagement.
+The course, for instance, should have a mix of debates, discussions, collaboration, video and audio clips, hands-on exercises with text, and brief video lectures to keep students engaged throughout.

 Some of the other strategies that educators are adopting include: